MaithaAlhammadi98/RL-GHG-Consultant/README.md

 - 📊 Watch Q-table values update as the agent learns
 - 🎮 Interactive policy exploration with immediate visual feedback

-> *To capture your own screenshot: Run `python three_bot_demo.py`, navigate to http://localhost:7860, ask a question, and use your OS screenshot tool.
-Save as `docs/images/DEMO.png`*

 ---